 They’re paying for this by “restructuring” the SM-3 Block 2B Next Generation Aegis Missile program, whose 2020 deployment date was never realistic (vid.
 April 20/12 GAO report).
 It’s effectively canceled.

-March 6/13: SAMP/T. MBDA’s SAMP/T system is used against a 300km tactical ballistic missile target, operated by a joint French & Italian crew.
-It scores a successful intercept, and Eurosam describes it as:
+March 6/13: SAMP/T. MBDA’s SAMP/T system is operated by a joint French & Italian crew, and successfully intercepts a 300 km (short range) tactical ballistic missile target.
+Eurosam describes it as: